Supersonic aircraft

 Why was Concorde the only commercial aircraft ?

-In 1978, the Tu-144 was abandoned after two serious accidents.
-Since then, the Franco-British Concorde has become the only commercial aircraft, capable of crossing the Atlantic in three hours at speeds exceeding Mach 2.
+In 1978, the Tu-144 was left behind after two serious accidents.
+Since then, the Franco-British Concorde has become the only commercial aircraft, capable of crossing the Atlantic in three hours at speed exceeding Mach 2.
 The Concorde is a technical success.

 The disasters of Concorde :

-The Concorde, despite its glory days, was also an economic and ecological disaster.
+Despite having its glory days, The Concorde was also an economic and ecological disaster.

 Its 4,000-mile range prevents it from operating potentially lucrative routes such as Los Angeles-Tokyo and Los Angeles-Sydney.

-The exhaust also contains nitrogen oxides, which seriously damage the ozone layer.
+The exhaust gas also contains nitrogen oxides, which seriously damage the ozone layer.

 How much does a seat on a supersonic aircraft like Concorde cost?